htcondor/htcondor/docs/getting-htcondor/index.rst

 .. rubric:: Hand-Installation of HTCondor with User Privileges

-If you don't administrative privileges on your machine, you can still install HTCondor, although some features will not be available:
+If you don't administrative privileges on your machine, you can still install HTCondor, although some features will not be available.

 * :ref:`Linux <user_install_linux>`.
 HTCondor supports Enterprise Linux 7
   and 8, including RedHat and CentOS; Amazon Linux 2; Debian 9 and 10; and